 Welcome to the law school’s master calendar!
 Student Orgs Leaders and Journals should click here to request an event space and be added to the calendar.
 Please note that this is a public-facing calendar that contains all events happening on campus, any details that you wish to remain private to the UCH community should not be included in your event submission.
-Changes to your event submissions may be directed to: firstname.lastname@example.org.
+Changes to your event submissions may be directed to: email@example.com.

 Advanced Mediation Training Series: Dynamic Mediation Approaches

 September 29 @ 10:00 am - 3:00 pm

 The Center for Negotiation and Dispute Resolution (CNDR) at UC Hastings Law presents its Practitioner Advanced Mediation Certificate Training Series:

 On the UC Hastings campus, CNDR offers high-quality, advanced dispute resolution courses on in-depth topics for practitioners.
 Sessions in this 7-part series assume completion of a basic mediation course, but it is not required to participate.